namely/rightsizing-poc/1-rightsizing/README.md

 ### Why Are We Doing This?

 If your containers are **overprovisioned**, you are taking up resources that could have otherwise used by other containers.
 In other words, you are being a **bad neighbor**!
-Moreover, the unused resources are costing extra money too.
+Moreover, the unused resources are costing extra money too. :money_with_wings:

 If your containers are **underprovisioned**, your application may suffer from poor performances, or even shuts off unexpectedly.